audiopixel/pixelmixer/README.md

 ---

-## AP ##
+## About AP ##

 ![AudioPixel Logo](https://github.com/hepp/audiopixel3/blob/master/docs/audiopixel-web-grid.png)

 AudioPixel develops custom lighting technology and sound-reactive visual programming.

 For 5+ years we've crafted original lighting projects, helped artists build large-scale art installations, toured with musicians, developed custom software currently in use at nightclubs, and designed lighting for dozens of multi-day festivals.
-We also enjoy being a part of Burning Man, where we've lit up artcars and sound camps each and every year since 2008.
+We also enjoy Burning Man, where we've lit up artcars and sound camps each and every year since 2008.
 Currently we are working on the third revision of our in-house lighting software.

 In our quest for optimizing AudioPixel's live programming techniques, PixelMixer was born.